mbast100/sqlServerPydoc/README.md

 ## What is it ?

-An ungoing python tool designed to facilitae data analysis and extraction from a MS SQL server DataBase.
+An ongoing python tool designed to facilitae data analysis and extraction from a MS SQL server DataBase.

 ## Dpendencies